timvieira/blog/content/counterfactual.md

 discussion appear towards the end of the post.
 -->

-**Unknown factors**: Consider the contextual bandit setting (mentioned above).
-Here $p$ and $q$ share an *unknown* factor: the distribution of contexts.
+**Unknown environment factors**: Consider the contextual bandit setting (mentioned above).
+Here $p$ and $q$ share an *unknown* environment factor: the distribution of contexts.
 Luckily, we do not need to know the value of this factor in order to apply any of our estimators because they are all based on likelihood *ratios*, thus the shared unknown factors in the importance weights cancel out!
 Some specific examples are given below.
 Of course, these factors do influence the estimators because they are crucial in *sampling*, they just aren't necessary in *evaluation*.

   - In contextual bandit example, $x$ is a state-action pair, $w_{\theta}(x) =
     \frac{p_{\theta}(x)}{q(x)} = \frac{ p_{\theta}(s,a) }{ q(s,a) } =